-Years E Years Ended December 31,
+Years Ended December 31,

-2015 2015 2014
+2016 2015 2014

-(1 (in thousands)
+(in thousands)

 Net cash provided by (used in):

-Operating activities \$ (19,163) \$ 1,758 \$ (6,670)
+Operating activities \$ (27,150) \$ (19,163) \$ 1,758

-Investing activities (10,917) (70) (7)
+Investing activities 2,073 (10,917) (70)

-Financing activities 36,453 31,036 6,494
+Financing activities 19,414 36,453 31,036

-Net increase (decrease) in cash and cash equivalents \$ 6,373 \$ 32,724 \$ (183)
+(Decrease) increase in cash and cash equivalents \$ (5,663) \$ 6,373 \$ 32,724

 Operating activities.
-Net cash used in operating activities was \$19.2 million for the year ended December 31, 2015, primarily due to our net loss, adjusted for noncash items, offset by changes in our accounts payable and accrued expenses.
-Net cash provided by operating activities was \$1.8 million for the year ended December 31, 2014 and was primarily the result of \$6.9 million of deferred revenue related to the \$10.0 million one-time upfront payment received in conjunction with our collaboration with Santen, offset by our net loss for the period.
-Net cash used in operating activities was \$6.7 million for the year ended December 31, 2013, and was primarily due to our net loss and changes in our accounts payable and accrued expense accounts.
+Net cash used in operating activities was \$27.2 million for the year ended December 31, 2016, and was primarily due to our net loss, adjusted for noncash items, offset by changes in our working capital.
+Net cash used in operating activities was \$19.2 million for the year ended December 31, 2015, and was primarily due to our net loss, adjusted for noncash items, offset by changes in our working capital.
+Net cash used in operating activities was \$1.8 million for the year ended December 31, 2014 and was primarily the result of \$6.9 million of deferred revenue related to the \$10.0 million one-time upfront payment received in conjunction with our collaboration with Santen, offset by our net loss for the period.

 Investing activities.
-Net cash used in investing activities was \$10.9 million for the year ended December 31,

-2015, and was related to purchases of short-term investments, offset by maturities of those investments, and purchases of property and equipment.
-Net cash used in investing activities for the years ending December 31, 2014 and 2013 was due to purchases of property and equipment.
+Net cash provided by investing activities was \$2.1 million for the year ended December 31, 2016, and was related to proceeds from the maturities of short-term investments, offset by the purchases of those investments.
+Net cash used in investing activities was \$10.9 million for the year ended December 31, 2015, and was related to purchases of short-term investments, offset by maturities of those investments, and purchases of property and equipment.
+Net cash used in investing activities for the year ending December 31, 2014 was due to purchases of property and equipment.

 Financing activities.
-Net cash provided by financing activities was \$36.5 million for the year ended December 31, 2015 and resulted primarily from net proceeds received totaling \$36.2 million from our initial public offering and concurrent private placement.
-Net cash provided by financing activities was \$31.0 million for the year ended December 31, 2014 resulted from \$25.7 million of net proceeds from our sale of Series B redeemable convertible preferred stock in September 2014 and net borrowings from a prior credit facility with SVB, offset in part by costs paid in connection with our initial public offering which closed in February 2015.
-Net cash provided by financing activities was \$6.5 million for the year ended December 31, 2013 and was a result of \$4.0 million of net proceeds from our sale of Series A redeemable convertible preferred stock and \$2.5 million of borrowings under a prior credit facility.
+Net cash provided by financing activities was \$19.4 million for the year ended December 31, 2016 and resulted from net proceeds received totaling \$16.1 million from our follow-on public offering, net proceeds of \$5.0 million received from a private placement of our common stock in connection with our license agreements with Janssen, partially offset by repayments of our loan under our credit facility with SVB.
+Net cash provided by financing activities was \$36.5 million for the year ended December 31, 2015 and resulted primarily from net proceeds received totaling \$36.2 million for the year ended December 31, 2015 and resulted primarily from net proceeds received totaling \$36.2 million for the year ended December 31, 2014 and resulted from \$25.7 million of net proceeds from our sale of Series B redeemable convertible preferred stock in September 2014 and net borrowings from a prior credit facility with SVB, offset in part by costs paid in connection with our initial public offering which closed in February 2015.